-G-Festival will be taking place at Worsley Park Marriott Hotel & Country Club this year on 5th May in order to raise money for Georgia’s Children of the World charity and is for all the family to enjoy.
+G-Festival will be taking place at Worsley Park Marriott Hotel & Country Club this year on May 5 to raise money for Georgia’s Children of the World charity and is for all the family to enjoy.

 It is Salford’s biggest festival and will offer a range of entertainment, crafts and food to visitors.

 The director of Worsley Creative, Pamela Rae-Eilish has said: “The festival has moved to a bigger location and is expecting to have an attendance of 5,000.”

 This year the festival will include the Manchester Maker’s Market, which will offer a range of artisan crafts and food.